variotry/knockout-decorator/README.md

         }
     }

-  2. Have to set array value for array properties to be recognized as oservable array.
+  2.Have to set array value for array properties to be recognized as oservable array.
 If you first set null to a array property, the property will recognize as KnockoutObservable&lt;T[]>, not KnockoutObservableArray&lt;T>.

     @kd.track
     class Sample2